apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 ### Configuring the plugin

-Configuring the plugin is done by adding a `swift-protobuf-config.json` file anywhere in your sources.
+Configuring the plugin is done by adding a `swift-protobuf-config.json` file anywhere in your target's sources.
-Before we start configuring the plugin, we need to add the `.proto` files to our sources.
+Before you start configuring the plugin, you need to add the `.proto` files to your sources.
 You should also commit these files to your git repository since the generated types are now generated on demand.
 Its also important to note that the proto files in your configuration should be in the same directory as the config file.
 Let's see an example to have a better understanding.